 The morning wind didn’t stop these volunteers from taking back the prairie!
 Last Saturday, 22 volunteers from near and far showed up at Quigley-Slattery Heritage Prairie to show their hands-on support for the land.
 It’s days like these that keep me so enthusiastic about our mission- though the wind blew cold in the morning and the terrain was not only rough, but also wet, they kept the smiles on their faces and the enthusiasm high.
 Hardly a break was taken in the 3 hour time slot!
 I truly think I have the best job on the planet.
 Continue reading

 We’ve been out enjoying the (relatively) warm weather lately and our staff is beginning to stumble on some spring blooms!

 Dutchman’s breeches, LaHart Public Wildlife Management Area, Monroe Co.

 Last week, our Land Stewardship staff members conducted a prescribed burn at INHF’s Snyder Heritage Farm property.
-The team burned 10 acres of the property in an attempt to refresh the native prairie and woodland species and eradicate non-natives, like Multiflora Rose and Prickly ash.
+The team burned 10 acres of the property in an attempt to refresh the native prairie and woodland species and eradicate non-natives, like Multiflora Rose and autumn olive.
 Check out some of their pictures below:

 What birds have you been spotting in the water so far this year?
 Continue reading